UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Feel free to use our talking points (but remember that using your own words is always more effective):

-• Please adopt a public policy that bans the conducting, funding, and commissioning of all animal tests.
+- Please adopt a public policy that bans the funding of all animal tests.
 Results from these animal experiments are inaccurate because there are drastic physiological differences between humans and other species.

 Then, use the form below to contact other R&P boards and the USDA.